keboola/connection-docs/tutorial/ad-hoc/index.md

 [corresponding documentation](/transformations/sandbox/).

 ## Final Note
-This is the end of our stroll around Keboola Connection.
+This is the end of our stroll around Keboola.
 On our walk, we missed quite a few things:
 Applications, Python, R and Julia transformations, Redshift and Snowflake features, to name a few.
 However, teaching you everything was not really the point of this tutorial.
-We wanted to show you how Keboola Connection can help in connecting different systems together.
+We wanted to show you how Keboola can help in connecting different systems together.

 [Return to the beginning](/tutorial/) or [contact us](/).